Native American Civilizations: The Maya

 The Maya appear to have originated as an offshoot at the Olmec people.
 For many years archeologistzs studying Ntive American civilizations saw the Maya as the "mother culture" of Mexican pre-Colomvian civilizations.
 Gradually scholars armed with improved dating techniques and improved archeoligical methods have come to see the Olmecs as much more important than had earlier been believed.
 The Olmecs are best known for their huge carved stone heads.
 For years little more was known about the Olmec.
 Recent work has uncovered some information about this enigmatic early people.
 The basic conclusion is that the Olmec pre-dated the Maya.
 They developed a complex society centuries before the Maya and appear to have influenced the Maya and other later Native American civilizations.
 The relationship between the Olmec and Maya as well as the Olmec's relationship with other early Native American civilizations is still not fully understood and much discussed among Native American scholars.

-Pre-classical era
+Pre-classical (Formative) era

 The Maya first appear in the Yucatan Peninsula about 2600 B.C.
 Archeologists begin to see evidence of an important evolving culture aboy 1500 BC.
 This is an era that has been poorly understood and researched.
 Archeologits are today finding increased ecidence of a rich cultural heritage far more advanced and sophisticated than previously believed.
 One important site from the pre-classical period is El Mirador in Guatemala.
-El Mirador was a great metropolis and may have been ???, the ceenter of origin of the Mayan once thought to have been mytholgical.
+El Mirador was a great metropolis and may have been ???, the center of origin of the Mayan once thought to have been mytholgical.
 Another is a small site--Cival.
 Althogh not a great metropolis, a wonderful temple with elegant sculptures of what is believed to be the Sun God was found there.
 A magificent mural was found at an even smaller site of San Bertolo that included hyroglyphs showing the beginning of Mayan writing.
 It is one of two known Mayan murals of an importance and the only one from the pre-classical period.
 Kings once thought as mythological are increasingly believed to be atual historical figures.
 Arcelogists now believe they know the mames of kings dating back as far as 500 BC, kings such as Gret Firey Jaguar Paw.
 The pre-classical civilization appears to have collsapsed because of an ecolgical disaster.
 Deforestation stripped the hillsides and clay washed into the swaps that had been the source of rich soil that had supported agriculture.
 One archeolohist, Richard Hanson, believes that the production of lime plaster to use in coating the great monumental structures significantly contributed to the deforestation.

-Classic era (200-900 AD)
+Classical era (200-900 AD)

 Organization